Ownership of the Maintained Areas.

 Gwash stream.

-The EA said that that obstruction of flow in ‘our’ area would cause flooding north of Brooke Road.
+The Environment Agency did carry out an inspection of the stream in 2020 and again more recently and found it was adequate for purpose.
+However, the EA said that that obstruction of flow in ‘our’ area would cause flooding north of Brooke Road.
+Should we insure against such a risk?
 Would the insurer require regular checks and cleaning of the stream?
-We share responsibility for watercourse maintenance with the properties on the north bank; how would that be managed?
+Land owners on the north bank share responsibility for watercourse maintenance; how would that be managed?

 The Section 106 Agreement.

 The 2013 agreement between JW and the RCC has in its First Schedule, ‘Transfer of Open Spaces’, Sect.
 1.9, restrictive covenants that come into effect when the land is transferred.
 Covenant 1.9a is a ‘restriction preventing use for any other purpose than public open space.’
-The RCC Planning Dept has stated that this covenant permits the general public to access and use our communal areas, so that Spinney Hill could not be considered a ‘closed community’.
+The RCC Planning Dept has stated that this covenant gives the general public the right to access and use our communal areas, so that Spinney Hill could not be considered a ‘closed community’.

-Erosion, subsidence, diseased and/or fallen trees
+Diseased and/or fallen trees

 Drainage and Subsoil structures